wagancon/Predicting-the-Future-of-Academic-Research/README.md

-Project is a Jupyter Notebook hosted as a github html page
+*Project is a Jupyter Notebook deployed as a GitHub html page*